p0/claude-code-prompts/tools/Edit.md

     },
     "new_string": {
       "type": "string",
-      "description": "The text to replace it with"
+      "description": "The text to replace it with (must be different from old_string)" },
-    },
     "expected_replacements": {
       "type": "number",